 The mode data is in the form of one byte, consisting of two BCD digits.
 See the example shown above.

-If the command length is incorrect, or if the unit is under LOCAL control, or if the received mode data is not valid, the command is ignored, and the error response is returned.
+If the received mode is not a valid mode select code, or if the unit is under LOCAL control, the command is ignored, and the error response is returned.

 READ SQUELCH STATUS